twilio/twilio-csharp/README.md

 ```

 ## Migrating from earlier versions

-See the migration guide [here][3].
-Also, if you were using the Twilio.Mvc package, that has been replaced by the [Twilio.AspNet.Mvc][4]
-package which is compatible with this version of the library.
+See the migration guide [here][migrating].
+Also, if you were using the Twilio.Mvc package, that has been replaced by the [Twilio.AspNet.Mvc][aspnet] package which is compatible with this version of the library.

 ## Alpha Version

 The alpha version is no longer necessary.
 All Twilio products are available in the main-line library.

 ## Docker Image

 The `Dockerfile` present in this repository and its respective `twilio/twilio-csharp` Docker image are currently used by Twilio for testing purposes only.

 ## Getting help